Road surface marking: United Kingdom

 A double solid white line indicates that the line may not be crossed, overtaking is permitted if it can be performed safely without crossing the line.
 Solid lines can be crossed in certain specific conditions (entering premises, overtaking a stationary vehicle, overtaking a vehicle, pedal cycle or horse travelling at less than 10 mph, or when directed to do so by a police officer).
 A solid white line with a broken white line parallel to it indicates that crossing the line is allowed for traffic in one direction (the side closest to the broken line) and not the other.

 Solid white lines are also used to mark the outer edges of a road.

-A double yellow line (commonly known as just a "Double Yellow") next to the curb means that no parking is allowed at any time, whilst a single yellow line is used in conjunction with signs to denote that parking is restricted at certain times.
+A double yellow line (commonly known as just a "Double Yellow") next to the kerb means that no parking is allowed at any time, whilst a single yellow line is used in conjunction with signs to denote that parking is restricted at certain times.
 Double and single red lines mean that stopping is not allowed at any time or between certain times respectively.

 On many roads in the UK, retro-reflective road studs, including those known as "cat's eyes" when referring to the Halifax type road stud, are placed in the road.
 These devices reflect the light from a car's headlights back towards the driver in order to highlight features of the road in poor visibility or at night.
-The color of road studs differs according to their location.
+The colour of road studs differs according to their location.
 Those defining the division between lanes are white, red road studs are placed along the hard shoulder of motorways, dual carriageways and other roads to mark the left-hand edge of a running lane; and orange road studs are placed along the edge of the central reservation.
 Green road studs denote slip roads at grade-separated junctions and also road-side lay-bys.

 Comprehensive information about highway markings in the UK can be found in the Highway Code and on the gov.uk website.

 Russia

 In Russia, yellow lines may be used instead of white lines to separate oncoming traffic flows.
-They were authorized only recently, in 2018, and were first painted on a short stretch of federal highway A138 in Murmansk Oblast.
+They were authorised only in 2018 and were first painted on a short stretch of federal highway A138 in Murmansk Oblast.
 Broken yellow lines at the edge of the road mean that you cannot park, but can stop for up to 5 minutes, or more if that is needed to load and unload people or cargo.
 A solid yellow line on the edge of the road denotes that stopping is prohibited.

 During road works, temporary orange lines are often provided.
 These have priority over permanent markings.